Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/6 - Custom Functions.md

 # Custom Functions

 Botlhale AI's platform allows for a range of custom functions that can be used to tailor and personalise the way your chatbot interacts with the end user.
 These custom functions are either predefined or customisable.
-Integrating custom functions on the platform allows you to integrate with third parties, hit enpoints on a server, process specific documents, and much more.
+Integrating custom functions on the platform allows you to integrate with third parties, hit endpoints on a server, process specific documents, and much more.
 These functions not only streamline and enhance the user's experience, but also provide you with invaluable insights and increased efficiency.

 Custom functions are configurable and visible on the Actions Dashboard page of Botlhale's NLP Toolkit platform.
 The following image shows a code snippet of a custom action that allows your chatbot to process images.